vladoklimo/presearch-node-auto-updater/README.md

 # What does the Node Updater Script
 1. Checks docker container logs for version updates
-2. Executes neccessary commands to pull latest presearch/node image and restarts your node accordingly
+2. Executes necessary commands to pull latest presearch/node image and restarts your node accordingly